Into the Night (1985 film)

-Into the Night is a 1985 American black comedy action thriller film directed by John Landis, starring Jeff Goldblum and Michelle Pfeiffer.
-The film focuses on an insomniac aerospace engineer (Goldblum), who is approached by a jewel smuggler (Pfeiffer) whose life is in danger, on the run from several international foes.
+Into the Night is a 1985 American thriller film directed by John Landis, starring Jeff Goldblum and Michelle Pfeiffer.
+The film focuses on insomniac aerospace engineer Ed Okin (Goldblum), who is approached by jewel smuggler Diana (Pfeiffer) whose life is in danger, on the run from several international foes.

-The film was a box office and critical failure, with critics noting that the large number of cameo appearances by Landis's friends and colleagues was unnecessary and distracting.
+The film was a box office and critical failure, with critics noting that the large number of cameo appearances by Landis' friends and colleagues was unnecessary and distracting.

 Plot

-Upon discovering that his wife is having an affair, aerospace engineer and depressed insomniac Ed Okin drives to LAX on his friend Herb's suggestion.
+Upon discovering that his wife Ellen is having an affair, aerospace engineer and depressed insomniac Ed Okin drives to LAX on his friend Herb's suggestion.
 There, he is surprised by a beautiful jewel smuggler, Diana, who jumps into his car and begs him to drive her away from four Iranian SAVAK agents who are chasing her.
-She persuades him to drive her to various locations, and he becomes embroiled in her predicament.
-After becoming increasingly exasperated with her demands, he discovers that Diana has smuggled priceless emeralds from the Shah of Iran's treasury into the country, and is being pursued by a variety of international assailants.
-Upon learning that it is in truth a struggle for a real estate deal, the couple strikes a deal with Shaheen Parvici to secure their own safety.
+She persuades him to drive her to various locations and he becomes embroiled in her predicament.
+After becoming increasingly exasperated with her demands, he discovers that Diana has smuggled priceless emeralds from the Shah of Iran's treasury into the country and is being pursued by a variety of international assailants.
+Upon learning that it is in truth a struggle for a real estate deal, the couple strike a deal with Shaheen Parvici to secure their own safety.